garrandall/popular-music-data/tracks/could-it-be-jaheim.md

 Could it be the time piece flooded with chips?
-Is it because I flex baguettes around my wrist? (huh) Or large amounts up in my bank account (my bank account) You tell me you love me baby but what's that all about (ooohhh)
+Is it because I flex baguettes around my wrist? (huh) Or large amounts up in my bank account (my bank account) You tell me you love me baby but what's that all about (oh)

 Could it be my chromed out rims?